-The decision maker does not have to choose six workers as a representative sample, it may be suitable to select more or less than six.
-They may consider that it is necessary to select more than six workers, for example where there are significant differences in facts relevant to the decision.
+The decision maker does not have to choose 6 workers as a representative sample, it may be suitable to select more or less than 6.
+They may consider that it’s necessary to select more than 6 workers, for example where there are significant differences in facts relevant to the decision.

-If necessary, seek advice about who to name in decisions from Simon Clark (PTCPP Technical Team).
+If necessary, seek advice about who to name in decisions from the IPD Technical Team.